 - Gauge the depth by measuring from the twine to the base of the hole.
-The depth depends of the type of cushioning material used; see below for more information.
+The depth depends on the type of cushioning material used; see below for more information.

 - Place a carpenter's level in several locations within the hole to make sure the base is level.

-After you build the structure and install swing set anchors, you will need to place shock-absorbing surfacing underneath and on the surrounding areas to cushion the inevitable tumbles that will happen as kids play.
+After installing a swing set and anchors, you will need to install a shock-absorbing surface to cushion children at play.
 Protective material should be at least 9-inches to 12-inches deep, depending on the playset deck height.

-- Use wood mulch/chips, shredded rubber mulch, or engineered wood fiber for equipment up to 8 feet high.
+- Wood mulch/chips, shredded rubber mulch or engineered wood fiber for equipment up to 8 feet high.

-- Use sand, pea gravel, or mulch products listed above for play equipment up to 5 feet high.
+- Sand, pea gravel or mulch for play equipment up to 5 feet high.

 - Natural material